-RCP170 Respiratory Care Clinical II
+RCP170 Respiratory Care Clinical II 2

-Prerequisites: RCP140, RCP145, RCP150, RCP155, RCP160, and RCP200 (all courses must be completed with a grade of "C" or better) and reading proficiency Respiratory Care Clinical II provides opportunities to achieve competency in provision of basic procedures and to acquire experience in patient and professional interpersonal skills and accessing and entering medical record information.
+Prerequisites: RCP140, RCP145, RCP150, RCP155, RCP160, and RCP200 (all courses must be completed with a grade of "C" or better) and reading proficiency Respiratory Care Clinical II provides opportunities to achieve competency in provision of basic procedures, acquire experience in patient and professional interpersonal skills, and access and enter medical record information.
 Application of respiratory care principles in the hospital setting will be covered.
 (Su)